 42 percent — our guiding statistic

-It’s how much of our country’s energy-related emissions come from our homes and vehicles, and we have the power to change it.
+It’s how much of our country’s energy-related emissions come from our homes and vehicles.
+And we have the power to change it.

 Rewiring America founder, engineer, and inventor Saul Griffith lays out some stark, but actionable math in his book, Electrify: An Optimist’s Playbook for Our Clean Energy Future.